 - Their article has more data, but you get the point, right?

 Plus… companies like these use Pinterest like crazy!
 Why?
-Because it makes good business sense!
-What’s good for these guys is good for you:
+Because it makes good business sense! to use Pinterest for affiliate links What’s good for these guys is good for you:

 Get this – 93% of Active Pinners Said They Use Pinterest to Plan for Purchases